 Figure 8 shows the changes in productivity, in the Arabian Sea, in all the remaining climates compared to the CTRL climate.
 Similar to the EH results, the MH, LGM, MIS4M and MIS4D coastal productivities are reduced (Fig. 8a-b,d-f).
 MH and MIS4F coastal productivity are reduced in average but present a dipole-like pattern in the western coastal Arabian Sea, with higher productivity in the north and reduced productivity in the south compared to CTRL (Fig. 8a,d).
+Coastal productivity
-Coastal productivity in the western Arabian Sea is enhanced in the MIS3 simulation (Fig. 8c).
-The central Arabian Sea Along with these TPP changes.
-Ekman pumpind changes are represented on figure 8 in black contour.
-In the simulations where coastal productivity is higher than CTRL in all glacial simulations except MIS4F while it is reduced in MH (and EH as seen previously).

-in CTRL, upward Ekman pumping also increases close to the coast (Fig. 8a,c,d) and inversely (Fig. 8a,b,e,f).
-Ekman pumping patterns suggest that the wind orientation has changed throughout the different time periods, affecting differently the supply of nutrients and then productivity.

-The tropospheric temperature gradient (Δ TT) for each simulation, on Figure 9a, informs that the Indian summer monsoon intensity is stronger than CTRL in MH, EH, MIS3 and MIS4F (i.e. higher Δ TT values) and less intense compared to CTRL in LGM, MIS4M and MIS4D.
+- 20 in the western Arabian Sea is enhanced in the MIS3 simulation (Fig. 8c).
+Along with these TPP changes, Ekman pumpind changes are represented on figure 8 in black contour.
+In the simulations where coastal productivity is higher than in CTRL, upward Ekman pumping also increases close to the coast (Fig. 8a,c,d) and inversely (Fig. 8a,b,e,f).
+Ekman pumping patterns suggest that the wind orientation has changed throughout the different time periods, affecting differently the supply of nutrients and then productivity. - The tropospheric temperature gradient ( $\Delta$ TT) for each simulation, on figure 9a, informs that the Indian summer monsoon intensity is stronger in MH, EH, MIS3 and MIS4F (i.e. higher $\Delta$ TT values) and less intense compared to CTRL in LGM, MIS4M and MIS4D.
 The changes in productivity for the western coastal Arabian Sea are also summarised on figure 9b.
-By only looking at these two variables, Δ TT and TPP, we cannot conclude on a direct link between monsoon intensity and productivity because stronger monsoons compared to CTRL, as characterised by Δ TT, do not necessarily imply higher productivity (Fig. 9a,b), in particular for MH and EH.
+By only looking at these two variables, $\Delta$ TT and TPP, we cannot conclude on a direct link between monsoon intensity and productivity because stronger monsoons compared to CTRL, as characterised by $\Delta$ TT, do not necessarily imply higher productivity (Fig. - 30 9a,b), in particular for MH and EH.